Home Docker and Kubernetes

 NodeName

-• the scheduler schedules a pod on any node
+• recall that the scheduler decides which node to schedule a pod on

 • if we run kubectl get pod pod_name --output=yaml, we can see the node it was scheduled on under nodeName